ArashAh/version_control_workshop/part-4.md

     ```bash
     git switch collab-br
     ```
-    - Open `demo.txt` and add this sentence: “Input 6 to collab-br by collaborator - this is going to rebased by another commit from main”
+    - Open `demo.txt` and add this sentence: “Input 6 to collab-br by collaborator - this is going to be rebased by another commit from main”

     - Add and commit:
     ```bash